Get

 Suitable For:

-The Mastiff is an excellent breed for anyone who has room for it.
+The English Mastiff is an excellent breed for anyone who has room for it.
 It gets along well with children and other pets and is typically a calm canine.
 The Mastiff is not the dog for anyone lacking space; a Mastiff without the proper space and exercise can become impatient and destructive.
 If you don’t have the space or the time to devote to a Mastiff, they are not for you.

-Which Breed Is Right for You?
+Bullmastiff vs. English Mastiff: Which Breed Is Right for You?

-Bullmastiff vs English Mastiff side by side
+Bullmastiff vs. English Mastiff

-Image Credit: (L) Michael J Magee, Shutterstock | (R) Olga Aniven, Shutterstock
+Image by: (L) photosounds, Shutterstock | (R) Monica Arauz, Shutterstock

 As you can see, the Bullmastiff and the English Mastiff have their similarities, but they also have their differences.
 The Mastiff is an excellent breed for experienced dog owners with large yards for the dog to run freely.